 The LTPIA process summary diagram outlines the four stages of the pathway process.

-For further information relating to the WFF program, the LTPIA or the DoL’s role in administering Crown Land, please visit the following pages:
+For further information relating to the LTPIA, or DPLH's role in administering Crown land, please visit the following pages:

 For more guidance about how best to use the this website, please read through the content on the how to use this website page.

-This information is for general purposes only and Department of Lands does not guarantee the completeness, accuracy, reliability or suitability for its use.
+This information is for general purposes only and Department of Planning, Lands and Heritage (DPLH) does not guarantee the completeness, accuracy, reliability or suitability for its use.
 It does not constitute advice, legal or otherwise.
 It is the reader’s responsibility to confirm the accuracy of information with the relevant agencies at the time of use.